 Sharing data means you make your research data available to others.
+Journals or funders may require you to give open access to your research data or at least share your data with other researchers upon request.
 You can share your data by storing it in an openly available online depository or by making your dataset available upon request.
-IGS Datalab can help you archive static datasets for permanent preservation at DANS-EASY or store and share dynamic datasets on the Dutch Dataverse Network.
+BMS Datalab can help you archive static datasets for permanent preservation at DANS-EASY or store and share dynamic datasets on the Dutch Dataverse Network.
 We advise you to think about what data to share, with whom, how, when and for how long at the start of your research project and to capture these preferences in your Data Management Plan.

 Funder requirements: more and more (federal) funding bodies oblige their researchers to share their data to cut costs, save time and avoid double effort.
 This is in line with the OECD principles and European Commission’s Open Data pilot.

 Journal requirements: some journals require you to make all data and related metadata underlying the results described in your paper freely available.

 Promotes scientific integrity: by providing open access to your research data you allow other researchers to validate, replicate, reanalyze, reinterpret or correct your results.
 This will underpin and strengthen your own research.

 Increase recognition/impact: sharing your data can lead to more citations (Piowar & Vision, 2013), which will increase the impact of your research in both your own and new disciplines or countries.

 New opportunities: sharing your data can lead to new research opportunities, co-authorships and collaborations.

 Reuse for educational purposes: your dataset can be used as a practical example for students to learn how to process, analyse and store research data.

 Prevent loss: preparing and describing a dataset and its related metadata and methods to share it with others will enable you to identify and understand the dataset yourself after several years.
 Additionally, archiving your dataset in an online depository and spreading it amongst other researchers will help you retrieve the dataset when you’ve lost it.